Carer Support (Scotland)

 - Constant Attendance Allowance at or above normal maximum rate with Industrial Injuries Disablement Benefit

-- Constant Attendance Allowance at or above the basic (full day) rate with a War Disablement Pension
+- Constant Attendance Allowance at or above normal maximum rate with Industrial Injuries Disablement Benefit or at or above the basic (full day) rate with a War Disablement Pension

 - Armed Forces Independence Payment

-Claiming Carer Support Payment won’t affect the qualifying disability benefit of the person you care for but it could affect other benefits you and the person you care for get.
-Seek advice if you are unsure how claiming Carer Support Payment may affect other benefits.
+Claiming Carer Support benefits won’t affect the qualifying disability benefit of the person you care for but it could affect other benefits you and the person you care for get.
+Seek advice if you are unsure how claiming Carer Support benefits may affect other benefits.

 What counts as caring?

-You must provide care for someone for at least 35 hours per week.
+You must provide at least 35 hours per week of care for the main or only person you care for to get Carer Support Payment.
 You do not have to be related to or live with the person you are caring for.

-You cannot average the hours out if you provide at least 35 hours of care in some weeks but not others.
+You cannot average the hours out if you provide enough hours of care in some weeks but not others.
 You also cannot include care you do as paid work or that you carry out as voluntarily work.

 Care includes time spent supporting someone with their mental health, during an illness or with a disability.
 It includes providing physical assistance, supervision or prompting and can also include time spent preparing for the disabled person to come and stay with you and time spent cleaning up after their visit.
 Any physical help you give, time spent keeping an eye on the person, time spent providing encouragement and reassurance and time spent doing practical tasks for the person all count as caring.